 Can You Weld Without a Mask

 To start you don’t want to weld without a welding mask, even if it’s just a few tacts.
-I know there can be times where you might think that all you have to do is make a few tacts but that’s where things can go wrong.
+I know there can be times when you might think that all you have to do is make a few tacts but that’s where things can go wrong.
 This flawed thinking can lead to a lot of problems that are happening right in front of you.

 This happened to me once when I was doing a job welding flower pot holders.
-This job required a lot of tacking which made it fairly hard to use a welding helmet, and at the time I didn’t have an auto dark helmet, which would have made the job a whole lot easier.
+This job required a lot of tacking which made it fairly hard to use a welding helmet, and at the time I didn’t have an auto-dark helmet, which would have made the job a whole lot easier.